kindslon/pq_bench_test/README.md

 To build, run `make -f build.mk` in the directory containing `pq_bench_test.cpp` and `build.mk`.

+This will build the the standalone utility `pq_bench_test`, which does all the job.

-It is assumed that you have the environment setup as described in the assignment description.
+It is assumed that you have the test environment setup as per the assignment description.

-Run `./pq_bench_test -h` to see the usage.
+Run `./pq_bench_test -h` to see the usage, which is self-explanatory.

 Any questions can be sent to Igor Kouznetsov at [mailto:kindslon@gmail.com]